shahzadjutt123/Web-demo/README.md

 # Web-demo
-This is a demo for git &amp; Github class
+This is a demo for git &amp; Github class and learn web development.